hauleth/hauleth/content/post/log-all-the-things.md

 Few important things that need to be remembered when writing such filters:

-- It is best practice to make such functions public and define filters using remote function capture, like `&__MODULE__.process_disabled/2` (so not anonymous functions either).
+- Best practice is to make such functions public and define filters using remote function capture, like `&__MODULE__.process_disabled/2` (so not anonymous functions either).
 It will make such filter much easier for VM to handle (it is bigger topic why it is that, I may to cover it in another post).
-- Filters are ran **within the same process that fired log event**, so it is important to make such filters as fast as possible, and do not do any heavy work there.
+- Filters are run **within the same process that fired log event**, so it is important to make such filters as fast as possible, and do not do any heavy work there.

 Filters can be used for 2 different things:

-- preventing some messages from being logged
+- Preventing some messages from being logged
-- modifying a message
+- Modifying a message

 While the former is much more common, I will try to describe both use cases there, as the latter is also quite useful.